To ask the Secretary of State for Foreign and Commonwealth Affairs if he will make a statement on the situation in Yemen.

 Of ongoing concern to many aid agencies is the ability of goods and people to travel around Yemen to get to the places and people who need them.
 Can the Minister tell us more about what is being done to ensure that aid reaches those who need it the most?

 The hon.
 Lady makes a very good point.
 I have already alluded to that subject in several answers.
 Our immediate focus, obviously, remains on ensuring that enough food is getting through to the desperate Yemenis to prevent starvation and a disastrous famine.
-With the operating environment in Yemen extremely difficult for humanitarian organisations we are now focusing our attention on UN agencies, NGOs and other donors, in order to get out to those more difficult areas.
+With the operating environment in Yemen extremely difficult for humanitarian organisations we are now focusing our attention on UN agencies, NGOs and other donors, to get out to those more difficult areas.
 Part of that is to assess the acuteness of need in those parts of Yemen, but that of course is an ongoing process and we feel that we have made some significant progress along with NGOs and other international partners.

 The hon.
 Gentleman and I have spoken on the whole issue of the arms trade.
 He is putting forward a perfectly respectable position, but I think it is not necessarily shared by us all.
 I hope that the fact that we have safeguards in place that are, I think, more stringent than most other countries’ should give some comfort to his constituents; but I think that we will have a very active and live debate in this House, in relation to not only Yemen but the whole world, in the years to come.